clairedavid/ml_in_hep/week1/BDTs_boosting.md

 We will go through an example with a very small dataset to understand the steps and calculations.

 ### A minimal example
-Let's say we have a dataset of simulated training samples with features such as particles' properties in an interaction event.
+Let's say we have a dataset of simulated training samples of collisions and for each collision some features such as an invariant mass and missing transverse energy (these variables will be explained during tutorials).
 We want to use Gradient Boosting to search for new physics.
 This new physics process is simulated in signal samples (target $y=1$) and background processes, i.e. interactions from known physics processes but mimicking the signal outputs, are with $y=0$.

 ```{list-table}
 :header-rows: 1